Frankllin151/deleciaburguer/README.md

 # deleciaburguer

-I have a little problem I made a loop on line 79 to access the description of the array to insert on the screen but the loop is not working!
+Solved the loop problem, I put a loop and two inside it, 1 for the description and another for the title!